davidpomerenke/withings-sleep-analysis/README.md

 # Withings Sleep Analysis

 [`Withings Sleep (Analyzer)`](https://www.withings.com/nl/en/sleep-analyzer) is the most accurate sleep tracker for people with [Narcolepsy](https://www.nhs.uk/conditions/narcolepsy/).
 The dashboard in the app, however, does not properly incorporate naps.
-This project is an attempt to build a dashboard which does.
+This project is an attempt at building a dashboard which does.

-Unfortunately, it turns out that the app does not export all relevant data.
-For example, information about the time of breaks during sleep periods is shown in the app, but cannot be reconstructed from the exported data.
-Work on this project is therefore on hold.

-In addition to the export functionality, there is also an [API](https://developer.withings.com/developer-guide/) by Withings.
-Future work could explore whether the API does provide all relevant data.
-[Struggles with the API](https://gist.github.com/katemonkeys/e17580777b57915f5068) have been documented.

 ## Usage